 Want to embed a Tweet on your website?
 You’re in luck!
 Twitter has made it possible for you to display fully functional Tweets on your website or blog in a few simple steps.
-At the bottom of all Tweet permalink pages, you will now find a Tweet embed link that contains simple embed code that can be copied and pasted to your website.

 To embed a Tweet on your website or blog:

 - Click the ••• More icon located within the Tweet.

 - From the menu that pops up, select Embed Tweet.

 - If the Tweet is a reply to another Tweet, you can uncheck the Include parent Tweet checkbox to hide the parent Tweet.

 - If the Tweet includes media, you can uncheck the Include media checkbox to hide photos, GIFs, or videos displayed alongside a Tweet.